WebView-CG/charter/charter.md

 # [DRAFT] WebViews Community Group Charter

 This Charter is work in progress.
-To submit feedback, please use [the GitHub repo](https://github.com/WebView-CG/charter) Issues where this chharter is being developed.
+To submit feedback, please use [the GitHub repo](https://github.com/WebView-CG/charter) Issues where this charter is being developed.

 ## Goals